Clive Chaman: 1960s

-Around the mid-1960s, he was a member of Romeo Z, a club group that was made up of Chaman on Bass, his brother Stan Chaman the group leader, Eric Allendale on trombone, and Jerry Elboz / Elbows on conga and vocals.
-They recorded a single "Come Back, Baby Come Back" bw "Since My Baby Said Goodbye" which was produced by Irving Martin.
-It was released on CBS 202645 in 1967.
+Around the mid-1960s, he was a member of Romeo Z, a club group that was made up of Clive Chaman on Bass, his brother Stan Chaman the group leader, Eric Allendale on trombone, Eddie Cuansa on trumpet, Erwin Clement on drums, and Jerry Elboz / Elbows on conga and vocals.
+There was another line up of the group that had Gerry Day as drummer and lead singer.
+They were described as having their brand of Mongo Santamaria sound and their kind of Latin / R & B.

 The group were spotted at the Chi-Chi club one night when Stanley Myers and Barry Fantoni had stopped in and were discussing the kind of switched on song they needed for a switched on intense movie.
-There they saw Romeo Z performing and subsequently enlisted the band to record the song "Kaleidoscope" which was used in the film, Kaleidoscope.
-The soundtrack was released in October 1966.
+The ceiling started to shake when the resident band Romeo Z came on.
+They subsequently enlisted the band to record the song "Kaleidoscope" which was used in the film, Kaleidoscope.
+The soundtrack Kaleidoscope was released on Warner Bros.
+W 1663 in October 1966.
 A single-sided promo 45 of the track was released on KAL 1.